Key takeaways:

 Commercial cleaning rates per hour

 Setting commercial cleaning rates per hour is a good idea when you’re unsure about the scope of work.
-It’s especially useful when you’re just starting out and may need extra time to complete each visit.
+It’s especially useful when you’re just starting a commercial cleaning business and may need extra time to complete each visit.

-There are a few considerations to keep in mind:
+There are a couple of important considerations to keep in mind with this pricing model:

 - Speed doesn’t always mean higher earnings.
 You won’t necessarily make more money just because you complete a job faster.